WHaverals/IntroDH-Fall2024/_modules/week-05.md

 ---
 title: Week 5 - Text Digitization (pt.
-II) and Distant Reading
+II) and Distant Reading (pt.
+I)
 ---

 During our first session this week, we will continue with our exploring of Handwritten Text Recognition (HTR) and Optical Character Recognition (OCR) technologies.
 In the second session, we will shift our focus to Distant Reading, a method of analyzing large bodies of text to uncover patterns and trends that are not immediately apparent.